-One way you can fit in pertinent career information is to start the essay with your current position and work it into your short-term goals.
-After all, you can have goals (things you want to accomplish) in your current position while you’re earning your MBA – it doesn’t require a promotion or change of position to have a goal.
+One way you can fit in pertinent career information is to start the essay with your current position and weave it into your short-term goals.
+After all, you will have goals within your current position while you’re earning your MBA – it doesn’t require a promotion or change of position to have a goal.

 A simple structure works best: the first paragraph covering your short-term goals (possibly starting with where you are now); second paragraph long-term goals.
 With this short essay you don’t need intro and concluding paragraphs, intro and concluding sentences will do.

 Fit with Stern (250 word maximum, double-spaced, 12-point font) (a) Why have you chosen to pursue your MBA on a part-time basis? (b) Earlier in your application, you indicated your Langone program preferences in rank order from among the choices below.